Martin Zvolánek

-Martin Zvolánek (born 26 May 1974 in Pardubice) is a Paralympian athlete from the Czech Republic competing mainly in category F32/51 discus events.
+Martin Zvolánek (born 26 May 1974) is a Czech Paralympic athlete competing mainly in category F32/51 discus events.

 Zvolánekhas competed in two Paralympics.
-His first in 2000 in Sydney was in table tennis where he won a bronze in the singles class 2 and with his team mates won a silver in the team class 1–2.
+His first in 2000 in Sydney was in table tennis where he won a bronze in the singles class 2 and with his teammates won a silver in the team class 1–2.
 After missing 2004 he competed in the athletics in 2008 he won a bronze in the combined F32/51 discus and competed in the club throw.